An important baton [i.e., speaking gesture] which ties him

 Anatomy.
-As Darwin (1872) noted, palm-up signs are part of a shoulder-shrug posture involving the entire upper body.
+As Darwin (1872) noted, palm-up signs are part of a shoulder-shrug posture involving the entire body.
 Lifting a shoulder stretches trapezius and levator scapulae muscles of the neck, tilting the head toward the shoulders' high side.
-Head-tilt-side, meanwhile, excites muscle-spindle receptors in our neck, stimulating a posture designed to stabilize the head relative to the body and the pull of gravity, released by the assymetrical tonic neck reflex or ATNR.
-In the shoulder shrug, the fingers on our neck's tilted side automatically extend as the hand rotates to a raised position, producing the palm-up cue.
+Head-tilt-side, meanwhile, excites muscle-spindle receptors in the neck, stimulating a posture designed to stabilize the head relative to the body and the pull of gravity, released by the asymmetrical tonic neck reflex or ATNR.
+In the shoulder shrug, the fingers on the neck's tilted side automatically extend as the hand rotates to a raised position, producing the palm-up cue.
 Rotation is due to contraction of the forearm's supinator muscle, stimulated by the 6th cervical nerve through the brachial plexus.
-Our upper arm's prominent biceps muscle flexes the elbow joint, and brings it closer into our body's side (i.e., adducts the arm at the elbow).
-Aiding supinator, biceps assists in rotating our palm to its uplifted position.
+The upper arm's prominent biceps muscle flexes the elbow joint and brings it closer into our body's side (i.e., adducts the arm at the elbow).
+Aiding supinator, biceps assists in rotating the palm to its uplifted position.

 Culture.
-1. In North Africa, cradling one hand in the other "with both in the palm-up position" means, "I don't understand" (Morris 1994:105).
-2. In Saudi Arabia, the supinated palms up gesture--made with the upper arms held inward against the sides of the body, and the forearms extended and held forward, horizontally-- is a religious sign imploring the deity to witness a user's nonverbal statement, "I swear!"
+1. In North Africa, cradling one hand in the other "with both in the palm-up position" means, "I don't understand" (Morris 1994, p.
+105).
+2. In Saudi Arabia, the supinated palms up gesture--made with the upper arms held inward against the sides of the body, and the forearms extended and held forward, horizontally--is a religious sign imploring the deity to witness a user's nonverbal statement, "I swear!"
 (Morris 1994:197).
 This Saudi cue incorporates the pancultural humility of the raised, supinated human hand.